Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 -   Implement formulas for some commonly used phase functions
 #### 12 June -- 16 June
 -   Develop simple ray marcher with constant steps that can compute attenuation
+#### 19 June -- 23 June
 -   Add single scattering to this ray marcher
-#### 19 June -- 23 June
 -   Add support for adaptive steps
+#### 26 June -- 30 June
 -   Prepare a reference database with images of existing scenes, real or rendered with existing volume rendering engines
 -   Compare results of our raymarcher with this reference, thoroughly test functionality, fix bugs
-#### 26 June -- 30 June
--   Update build files
--   Make the application build and run on all platforms
+-   Prepare the project for Phase 1 submition, finalize the changes
 #### By the end of phase 1 there must be:
 -   The basic volume rendering, available for all existing rendering modes except photon mapping
 -   Support for both adaptive and constant stepping